 On a country drive the other day, I spotted this old hay wagon on top of a junk heap in a farmer’s field.

 Several years ago, while on a country drive, my Dad spotted an old frame, and decided to rebuild it from scratch.
-The frame he found was from a Bennett Buggy and was much less complete than the wagon in my feature photo.
+The frame he found was from a Concord Buggy and was much less complete than the wagon in my feature photo.
 It had only the metal buggy suspension and one dilapidated wooden wheel.

 Dad was retired but spent his entire days tinkering in his workshop.
 He has a brilliant mind, loved inventing, and loved a challenge.

 Dad decided he was going to rebuild the buggy from scratch.
 He wanted to stay as close as possible to the authentic way it would have originally been built.
 He ordered books and studied methods that were used in days gone by.